 Just a second...

-Developing a local authentication handler
+Developing a local authenticator

 Note: This topic is applicable to Diffusion on-premis only.